Deeplite/neutrino/docs/engine.rst

 You can get the PyTorch object of the optimized model from ``Neutrino.run()`` function call.
-The engine also exports the reference model in FP32 and the optimized model in FP32 or FP16 (See :ref:`fp16`) in **onnx format** with dynamic input size and **pytorch script** format as follow:
+The engine also exports the reference model in FP32 and the optimized model in FP32 or FP16 (See :ref:`fp16`) in **onnx format** with dynamic input size, **pytorch script** format, and a proprietary **Neutrino pickle** format, as follows:

 .. code-block:: console

-    Model has been exported to pytorch jit format: /WORKING_DIR/ref_model_jit.pt Model has been exported to onnx format: /WORKING_DIR/ref_model.onnx Model has been exported to pytorch jit format: /WORKING_DIR/opt_model_jit.pt Model has been exported to onnx format: /WORKING_DIR/opt_model.onnx OR
+    Reference Model has been exported to Neutrino pickle format: /WORKING_DIR/ref_model.pkl Reference Model has been exported to pytorch jit format: /WORKING_DIR/ref_model_jit.pt Reference Model has been exported to onnx format: /WORKING_DIR/ref_model.onnx Optimized Model has been exported to Neutrino pickle format: /WORKING_DIR/opt_model.pkl Optimized Model has been exported to pytorch jit format: /WORKING_DIR/opt_model_jit.pt Optimized Model has been exported to onnx format: /WORKING_DIR/opt_model.onnx OR
     Model has been exported to onnx format: /WORKING_DIR/opt_model_fp16.onnx (if fp16 is enabled)